TheFischerLab/FLEXR/README.md

 ## Installation

-`Ringer_refine` was tested on Intel and M1 Macs running macOS Monterey.
+`FLEXR` was tested on Intel and M1 Macs running macOS Monterey.
 You will need the following tools:
 1. git
 2. [Phenix](https://phenix-online.org)